privacy-scaling-explorations/pse.dev/articles/a-technical-introduction-to-arbitrums-optimistic-rollup.md

 ## Validator Nodes and Submitting L2 State Data

 The set of smart contracts that enable validators to submit and store L2 state data is known as the rollup.
 The rollup is essentially a chain of blocks, so in other words, the rollup is the L2 chain.
-Note that the Arbitrum codebase refers to these blocks as ‘nodes’.
-However, to prevent confusion with the terms ‘validator nodes’ and ‘batcher nodes’, I will continue to refer to these rollup nodes as blocks throughout the article.
+Note that the Arbitrum codebase refers to these blocks as 'nodes'.
+However, to prevent confusion with the terms 'validator nodes' and 'batcher nodes', I will continue to refer to these rollup nodes as blocks throughout the article.

 Each block contains a hash of the L2 state data.
 So, validators will read and process transactions from the sequencer inbox, and then submit the updated L2 state data hash to the rollup smart contract.
 The rollup, which stores a chain of blocks, will create a new block with this data and add it as the latest block to the chain.
 When the validator submits the L2 state data to the rollup smart contract, they also specify which block in the current chain is the parent block to this new block.